genepi/imputationserver-aws/README.md

 # Michigan Imputation Server (MIS) on AWS EMR

 This repository includes all required steps to launch a MIS instance on AWS using EMR.
-The offial MIS instance provides several state-of-the-art imputation reference-panels and is available at https://imputationserver.sph.umich.edu/.
+The official MIS instance provides several state-of-the-art imputation reference-panels and is available at https://imputationserver.sph.umich.edu/.

 **Import:** Please always check if you succesfully terminated your AWS EMR cluster by using the Amazon Console.
 This repository only includes steps to launch a new EMR cluster.